Robaina/Pynteny/README.md

 You can find more notebooks in the [examples directory](docs/examples/).
 Find more info in the [documentation](https://robaina.github.io/Pynteny/).

+For longer, end-to-end worked analyses on real genomes, see the [case studies](case_studies/):

+* [Finding the nitrogen-fixation (*nif*) operon](case_studies/nif_operon/) — telling diazotrophs from non-fixers across three phyla, handling paralogues, and recovering an operon split by an 11-kb excision element.
+* [The SusC–SusD polysaccharide-utilization pair](case_studies/sus_operon/) — why a syntenic pair beats a single-gene hit, disambiguating a promiscuous gene family by genomic context.

 ## 5. :arrows_counterclockwise: Dependencies
 Pynteny would not work without these awesome projects: